Daarshan23/Daarshan23/README.md

 <h2 align="left">Hi 👋!
-My name is Darshan Jain and I'm a Full Stack developer, from Gujarat</h2>
+My name is Darshan and I'm a Full stack developer from Gujarat</h2>

 ###